FSEtoIT/FSEtoIT/README.md

 ## Hi there! 👋, My name is Andrei.
 Welcome! :v:
-National Service Manager of Medical Devices is transferring to Java Backend Developer
+National Sales Manager of Medical Devices is transferring to Java Backend Developer

 <p><b>About me:</b>